 Daily Presidential Tracking Poll

-The Rasmussen Reports daily Presidential Tracking Poll for Monday shows that 51% of Likely U.S. Voters approve of President Trump’s job performance.
-Forty-nine percent (49%) disapprove.
-Overall approval of the president’s performance is at its highest level since early March.
+The Rasmussen Reports daily Presidential Tracking Poll for Tuesday shows that 48% of Likely U.S. Voters approve of President Trump’s job performance.
+Fifty percent (50%) disapprove.

-The latest figures for Trump include 32% who Strongly Approve of the way Trump is performing and 39% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -7. (see trends).
+The latest figures include 32% who Strongly Approve of the way the president is performing and 41% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -9. (see trends).

 Some readers wonder how we come up with our job approval ratings for the president since they often don’t show as dramatic a change as some other pollsters do.
 It depends on how you ask the question and whom you ask.